 This course is cross-listed with AG 252.
 Students completing BIOL 252 may not receive graduation credit for AG 252.

-BIOL 253|Plant Pathology w/ Lab [M/S]
+BIOL 253|Plant Pathology W/ Lab [M/S]

-Formerly BIO 253
+Formerly BIO 253, BIOL 253

-Formerly BIO 260
+Formerly BIO 260, BIOL& 260

-Prerequisite: a grade of 2.0 or better in BIOL& 160 or BIOL& 211.
-Strongly recommended: CHEM& 121, BIOL& 241 and BIOL& 242 (for nursing majors) or BIOL& 212 and BIOL& 213 (for biology majors).
+Completion of BIOL& 160 or BIOL& 211 with a grade of 2.0 or better.
+It is also strongly recommended that students complete CHEM& 121, BIOL& 241, and BIOL& 242 (for nursing majors), or BIOL& 212 and BIOL& 213 (for biology majors) prior to enrollment.

 BIOL 299|Special Studies

-A class used to explore new coursework.
+A class used to explore new coursework._x000A_$25 science fee